The “puss caterpillar” might look like something you would want to pet, but you shouldn’t touch it–ever.

 They’re also found as far away as Missouri and Texas.

-According to WebMD, it’s the most poisonous caterpillar in the U.S., and its poison is hidden in hollow spines located amidst its hair.
+It’s the most poisonous caterpillar in the U.S., and its poison is hidden in hollow spines located amidst its hair, according to WebMD.
 It feeds on elm, oak, and sycamore trees.

 It’s a painful experience, experts say.